avl/noatun/docs/book.md

    * Create a new `NewMaintenancePlan` element backdated to December 1st 2024.
-   * Create a new `NewMaintenancePlan` element backdated to January 1st 1970 UTC (the earliest supported NoatunTime), and figure out a strategy for when the element needs to be updated: adding milliseconds to the timestamp, for instance.
-Note that modifying maintenance plans requires such a milliseconds-trick regardless.
+   * Create a new `NewMaintenancePlan` element backdated to January 1st 1970 UTC (the earliest supported NoatunTime), and figure out a strategy for when the element needs to be updated: Potentially using `Message::unique_successor`.
  * Use 'data entry' timestamps for all elements.
 That is, timestamp all events with the time at which they were entered into the system.
 This loses some benefits of a timestamped event source, but may be the right choice in this particular example.
+   In this case, all calculations of maintenance timers has to be done after each message application that changes the maintenance plans.
+Doing this can work, but it reduces the benefit of Noatun, and if such a pattern is prevalent, Noatun may be the wrong choice.

 # Internals